 Getting ill in Bali

 Private hospitals in Bali are extremely expensive.
-You do not want to get seriously ill or have a bad accident in Bali and be without comprehensive travel insurance.
+You do not want to get seriously ill or have a bad accident in Bali and be without over 90 travel insurance.
 If you are really ill then you may have to be flown out to Singapore or Darwin which is going to cost a fortune.
 Do not risk coming to Bali without travel cover!

 Beach sellers, hawkers and other annoyances